 - Small bowl of warm water

-- Spray the shower walls with warm water and wipe off with some of the cleaning rags to loosen surface grime.
+- Spray the shower walls with warm water and wipe with a microfiber cloth to loosen surface grime.

 - Add the baking soda to the small bowl of warm water to make a thick paste.

-- Using the toothbrush, and working in small sections, scrub the baking soda paste into the grout lines.
-This is where the elbow grease helps… or the electric toothbrush.
+- Scrub the baking soda paste into the grout lines.
+This is where the elbow grease helps… or the extension scrubber.

 - Spray the section with warm water and wipe it clean before moving on to the next one.